cattanimarco/Grafici-GFX/README.md

 * `Pixel(float x, float y)`
 * `Pixel(float x, float y, Color color)`
 * `Pixel &setColor(Color color)` set the color of the pixel to a specific value.
 It returns a reference to the color itself
-* `Pixel &setColor(float value, Color * colors, int size)` set the color of the pixel given a value between 0.0 and 1.0, e.g. the value of a Datapoint and an array of Color with specific size, e.g. the colors and size parameters of a ColorScheme object.
+* `Pixel &setColor(float value, Color * colors, int size)` set the color of the pixel given a value between 0.0 and 1.0, e.g. the value of a Datapoint and an array of Color with specific size, e.g. the colors and size parameters of a ColorPalette object.
 It returns a reference to the color itself
 * `Pixel &fadeColor(float percentage, Color * otherColor)`

 Parameters